Abelian extensions via prequantization: Group extensions via prequantization

 is an abelian group extension $1\to A\stackrel{i}{\to}\hat G\stackrel{p}{\to}G\to 1$ with $i(a)=(e,\rh(a))$ and $p(g,\ps)=g$.
 The induced $G$--module structure on $A$ comes from the linear action $b$ on $V$.

-To show that $\hat G$ is a Lie group with a smooth action $\hat \la$ by equi-quantomorphisms of $(P,\th)$, lifting the action $\la$, we use Lemma 3.2 and Lemma 3.3 from \cite{NV03} and we adapt the proof of Theorem 2.7 to our equivariant setting.
+To show that $\hat G$ is a Lie group with a smooth action $\hat \la$ by equi-quantomorphisms of $(P,\th)$, lifting the action $\la$, we use Lemma 3.2 and Lemma 3.3 from \cite{NV03} and we adapt the proof of Theorem 2.7 from \cite{NV03} to abelian Lie group extensions.
+This is resumed in the next theorem.